RichGuk/rich.grundy.io/_drafts/application-error-handling-with-honeybadger.md

 </pre>

 That _should_ be all you need to do.
-Honeybadger will now send any exceptions that happen within Rails to your account, and it should of set a test when you ran the generate command.
+Honeybadger will now send any exceptions that happen within Rails to your account, and it should have sent a test when you ran the generate command.

 Honeybadger allows you to manually send exceptions to your account.
 This is